Maximum Available Fault Current… What is it?

 What happens if a breaker does not have a high enough interrupting rating?

 Think about water flowing down a pipe as an analogy for electricity.
-For this example, consider electrical current (amps) to be the GPM (gallon per minute) of water and an electrical breaker is instead a water valve.
+For this example, consider electrical current (amps) to be the GPM (gallon per minute) of water and an electrical breaker is instead an automatic water valve.

 Going back to electricity we can look at a specific example.
 Consider a GE brand, TEY style, 100 amp breaker that feeds equipment named “PANEL X”.
 This breaker is rated to a maximum 14,000 amp fault current.